Intelsat to test investors' love for leverage

-Intelsat Global Holdings SA (I.N) plans to test investors' tolerance for financial leverage in a proposed $500 million IPO next week, as the satellite operator tries to take advantage of a stock market rebound that has increased the appetite for new offerings.
+Intelsat Global Holdings S.A. plans to test investors' tolerance for financial leverage in a proposed $500 million IPO next week, as the satellite operator tries to take advantage of a stock market rebound that has increased the appetite for new offerings.

 Luxembourg-based Intelsat, which is owned by European private equity firm BC Partners and Menlo Park, California-based Silverlake Partners, carries a debt load of more than $15.9 billion, giving it a leverage multiple of around 7.8 times.

-That compares to an average debt to EBITDA multiple of four to five times for other recent sponsor-backed IPOs like Norwegian Cruise Line Holdings Ltd (NCLH.O) and Bright Horizons Family Solutions Inc (BFAM.N)
+That compares to an average debt to EBITDA multiple of 4 to 5 times for other recent sponsor-backed IPOs like Norwegian Cruise Line Holdings Ltd and Bright Horizons Family Solutions Inc

 "It's a sign of the times in the marketplace that you're seeing deals like this come," said Matt McCormick, a portfolio manager at Cincinnati-based Bahl & Gaynor Inc. "People in general are being more receptive to deals with risk, but they need to understand that it's not all about reward, they need to be cautious."